access-ci-org/Basic_Cluster/doc/README.md

 The NAT ip address will be used sparingly in the following documentation, but will be called ```$public-nic```.
-Virtualbox assigns these as 10.0.x.15, where x begins at 2 for the 1st VM, 3 for the 2nd, etc.
+Virtualbox assigns these as 10.0.x.15, where x begins at 2 for the 1st VM, 3 for the 2nd, etc. (To remove?)

 Save the ip address of the interface on the host-only network - you'll use this as the address for the headnode in the ansible scripts,